Cognitive-Communication Impairments Caused by Dementia

 Early signs of cognitive impairment, related to communication, include having difficulty telling a coherent story, finding the right words, getting to the point of a story, or misunderstanding complex information.

-How Can Communication Skills in Patients With Dementia Be Treated / Improved?
+How Can Communication Skills in Patients With Dementia Be Treated or Improved?

 Proper management of communication skills can slow down cognitive changes, so patients can maintain more independence and experience a better quality of life.